FrankinstyLe/HackTX-2024/README.md

-# Anime Girl Arcade !!!
+# Your New Arcade Best Friend!!!

 _LSC Computer Science Club's submission to HackTX 2024_

 ## Pitch 😎

-For those who want to enjoy the feeling of playing an old Japanese arcade machine and have fun talking to a AI chatbot, we have just the thing for you!
+For those who want to enjoy the feeling of playing an old arcade machine and have fun talking to a AI chatbot, we have just the thing for you!

-Welcome to the **Anime Girl Arcade!** We have three options to choose from: school girl, nurse, and fighter.
+Welcome to the **Your New Arcade Best Friend!** We have three options to choose from: Mario, Pacman, and Sonic the Hedgehog.
 Choose any of the three within the `options` menu.

 ## Goals 💪